markalanboyd/Audulus-DSP/README.md

 # Audulus-DSP

 This is a library of Lua DSP code written for Audulus' DSP node.
-The DSP node uses Lua to process signals in batches of samples called frames.
+The DSP node uses Lua to process audio and control signals.

 The DSP node is a great way to write custom audio effects, oscillators, submodule tools, and more.